Billing

 Students who do not return library materials by the due date are charged fees to their tuition accounts.
 In addition, students in certain laboratory courses are charged at the end of the semester or year for losses and breakage of laboratory apparatus.

-Students enrolling in any of the off-campus study programs will be charged the current Wabash College tuition for the semester as well as a $1,000 off-campus fee for each semester they are off campus.
+Students enrolling in an approved off-campus study program will be charged the current Wabash College tuition for the semester as well as a $1,000 off-campus fee for each semester they are off campus.
 Accommodation charges (Housing & Food) are payable by the student directly to the program.

 Under special circumstances, students may be permitted to register for less than a normal full-time course of study (i.e., part-time).
-These students are charged a $50 registration fee, plus 1/3 of total tuition per semester per course.
+These students are charged a $50 registration fee, plus 1/3 of total tuition per semester per course credit.

 All students are required to live on campus, either in a fraternity or dormitory.